Understanding the Basics: Personal Loan Meaning and Concept

 2. What is the meaning or definition of a Personal Loan?

-A Personal Loan is essentially a sum of money borrowed from a lender that is repaid over a fixed period through EMIs (Equated Monthly Instalments), typically used for diverse personal expenses, and is not backed by any asset (making it unsecured).
+A Personal Loan definition is essentially a sum of money borrowed from a lender that is repaid over a fixed period through EMIs (Equated Monthly Instalments), typically used for diverse personal expenses, and is not backed by any asset (making it unsecured).

 3. How do Personal Loans work?